Wolfkhan66/Escc.Search.AutoComplete/README.md

 The project contains code for two possible repositories, SQL Server and Azure table storage.

 ##
-This repository contains some classes i wrote whilst working on the project.
+This repository contains some classes i wrote to complete the project and are an example of how to query the google analytics api with either user authentication or a service account.